transcom/mymove/swagger-def/README.md

 # Swagger Definitions

 This folder contains the files that together define MilMove's APIs.
-In particular, the API specifications currently being built from these files are:
+All API specifications that are in active development or production are being built from these files.

-* **Prime API**
-* **Support API** (non-production)

-Their respective entrypoints are:

-* `prime.yaml`
-* `support.yaml`

-Both of these YAML files contain references to the entire API definition.
+The entrypoints for each of these APIs are the top-level YAML files in this folder.
+Each distinct YAML file on this level corresponds to a complete API definition.

 ## Contents